needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 ![CubeSetup](images/PlayToDevice/4.CreateContentInsideVolumeCamera.gif)

-5. Open the Play To Device App in either the visionOS Simulator or a Vision Pro device.
+5. Open the Play To Device host in either the visionOS Simulator or a Vision Pro device.

 ![PlayToDeviceApp](images/PlayToDevice/5.PlayToDeviceSimulator.png)

 6. Open the Play To Device _Editor Window_ and make sure **Connect To Player On Play Mode** is toggled on.
 To no longer stream to the Play To Device and return to Game View, simply turn off the **Connect To Player On Play Mode** property in the Play To Device Editor Window.

-7. With the Play To Device App open, click the Play button in the Editor to see the application appear in the app.
+7. With the Play To Device host open, click the Play button in the Editor.
+The application should begin running both within the editor and in the host app.

 ![PlayToDeviceStream](images/PlayToDevice/6.PlayToDeviceStream.gif)